leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 - The lecturer is not a superhuman, but also makes mistakes and has to debug code.
 This is a very important lesson for students to learn, as it is a very common part of the coding process and often not shown in lectures.
 - It also allows the lecturer to explain the code as they write it, which is a very important part of the learning process.

-If you are going to use a notebook pre-populated with code, please clear all outputs prior to starting the lecture by right clicking on the notebook and selecting "Clear All Outputs".
+If it is necessary to use a notebook pre-populated with code, please clear all outputs prior to starting the lecture by following this procedure:

+- In the Jupyter notebook, click on `Edit` in the top taskbar.
+- Find and click `Clear Outputs of All Cells` from the dropdown menu.
+- Save Jupyter notebook with cleared outputs by clicking `Save` from the top taskbar and then clicking `Save Notebook`.
+- After the lecture is over, save the Jupyter notebook again to save the complete version with all outputs.

 ## Materials for the bootcamp

 We encourage you to reuse materials from past bootcamps and adapt them to your needs.
-However, in doing so, please do change past materials, but rather create new folders/entries in the following places:
+If you re-use material from previous bootcamps, please don't modify the original notebooks, instead create new copies for your use.

 - Create a new folder in the "Codes" and "Lectures" folders and add your materials there. *If you are giving the same material as a previous bootcamp, please copy them.*
   !!! warning